MilesMcBain/datapasta/README.md

 * Data is not parsed from string to any other format.
 This is challenging to do robustly in an efficient manner.
 Ideas on this are welcome!
 * `tribble_paste` works well with csv's, excel files, and html tables, but is currently brittle with respect to irregular table structures like merged cells.

+# Prerequisites
+* Linux users will need to install either `xsel` or `xclip`.
+These applications provide an interface to X selections (clipboard-like).
+    - For example: `sudo apt-get install xsel` - it's 72kb...
+* Windows and MacOS have nothing extra to do.

 # Installation

 1. Get the package: `devtools::install_github("milesmcbain/datapasta")`